rahulsahay19/Docs/aspnet/tutorials/your-first-aspnet-application.rst

 Prerequisites
 -------------
 Before you start, make sure that you have the followed the getting started steps for :doc:`/getting-started/installing-on-windows`.
-This tutorial assumes you have already installed `Visual Studio 2015 <http://go.microsoft.com/fwlink/?LinkId=532606>`_ and the latest `ASP.NET 5  <http://go.microsoft.com/fwlink/?LinkId=627627>`_ runtime and tooling.
+This tutorial assumes you have already installed `Visual Studio 2015 <http://go.microsoft.com/fwlink/?LinkId=532606>`_ and the latest `ASP.NET Core 1.0  <http://go.microsoft.com/fwlink/?LinkId=627627>`_ runtime and tooling.

 .. note:: For additional information about installing ASP.NET 5 on other platforms, see :doc:`/getting-started/index`.

-Create a new ASP.NET 5 project
+Create a new ASP.NET Core 1.0 project
 ------------------------------

 Start Visual Studio 2015.
 From the **File** menu, select **New** > **Project**.